catherinecpaquet/starter-academic/content/fr/authors/remi-theriault/_index.md

 ---
 # Display name
-title: Rémi Thériault
+title: Catherine Cimon-Paquet

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: Étudiant au doctorat (Psychologie sociale)
+role: Candidate au doctorat en psychologie

 # Highlight the author in author lists? (true/false)
 highlight_name: true